-- 1. Change of Graduate College Status.
-If a student is currently enrolled in the doctoral program and wishes to obtain a masters degree, this form will be submitted to the Graduate Admissions office.
-Please consult with the administrative office about this form. - 2.
-Application for Graduate College Degree.
-This form must be filed very early in the semester that the student wishes to graduate.
-Apply on MyUI at the following link: https://myui.uiowa.edu - 3.
-Non-Doctoral Plan of Study Summary Form--Nondoctoral Degree This form requires the signature of a student's research advisor, and should be submitted to the administrative office along with a copy of the Request/Report for Final Examination: Advanced Degree.
-Staff in the administrative office will forward the form to the Graduate College.
+- 1. Change of Graduate College Status: If a student is currently enrolled in the doctoral program and wishes to obtain a masters degree, this form will be submitted to the Graduate Admissions office.
+Please consult with the Graduate Program Coordinator about this form. - 2.
+Application for Graduate College Degree: This form must be filed after the Change of Graduate College Status is processed, early in the semester that the student wishes to graduate.
+Apply on MyUI at the following link: https://myui.uiowa.edu. - 3.
+Non-Doctoral Plan of Study Summary Form--Nondoctoral Degree: This form requires the signature of a student's research advisor, and should be completed by the Graduate Program Coordinator, who will forward it to the Graduate College along with a copy of the Request/Report for Final Examination: Advanced Degree.
 The plan of study is evaluated against the student's grade report and current registration, and an approved copy will be returned for inclusion in the student's file. - 4.
-Request/Report for Final Examination: Advanced Degree.
-This form must be completed and submitted to the administrative office along with the Non-Doctoral Plan of Study at least two weeks prior to the examination date.
+Request/Report for Final Examination: Advanced Degree: If required, this form must be completed by the Graduate Program Coordinator at least two weeks prior to the examination date.
 This form will be used to record the results of the M.S. final examination, if applicable.

-Appendix A. Instructions for Comprehensive Exam Documents
+Appendix A. Instructions for the Research Report

-The Research Report

-The Research Report is intended to inform the GAC of the student's research problem and research progress.
-The report should describe the goals of the research project that the student is working on, their progress to date, and their future plans.
-The body of the research report (Sections I-IV) should not exceed 10 double-spaced pages including figures, 1-inch margins, and no smaller than 11-point font size.
-Appropriate references should be cited by number in text.
-The expected format is as follows:
+The Research Report is intended to inform the GAC of the student's research objectives, their progress to date, and their future research plans.
+Reports are limited to 2500 words, double-spaced, 1-inch margins and 12-point, Arial, Times Roman, or Courier font.
+Word count does not include the title page or references.
+The expected sections (and suggested section lengths) are as follows:

-- I. Introduction and Background. (≤ 2 pages) Concise discussion of research problem and critical summary of the relevant literature adequate to identify the state of knowledge in the field and to justify the working hypothesis about the research question. - II.
+- I. Title Page (1 page).
+The title page should include a project title, the student's name, the names of advisor(s) and GAC members, and the date on which the report was submitted to the GAC. - II.
+Introduction and Background. (≤ 2 pages) Concise discussion of research problem and critical summary of the relevant literature adequate to identify the state of knowledge in the field and to justify the working hypothesis about the research question. - III.
 Goals and/or specific Aims.
 (1 paragraph) Explicit statement of the overarching goals of the student's research project.
 Objectives and/or working hypothesis(es) for the research question(s) should be clearly articulated and expressed.
-It must be clear that the research is motivated by the current state of knowledge in the field based on the background information presented in the introduction and that the hypothesis is testable. - III.
+It must be clear that the research is motivated by the current state of knowledge in the field based on the background information presented in the introduction and that the hypothesis is testable. - IV.
 Research Plan, Results, and Discussion.
-(6-8 pages) This section should include a description of the research methodology, the anticipated results if the working hypothesis is correct and alternative outcomes that can be anticipated if the working hypothesis is invalid.
-This section should also present the progress to date on the research plan that is outlined including a presentation of the data that have been collected thus far, the analysis and interpretation of those data, and the initial conclusions that may be drawn from that work. - IV.
-Conclusions and Future Work.
-(1 paragraph) Concise summary of the current state of the project and foreseeable future plans for progress toward completion of the research goals. - V. References.
-A list of references should be provided, including the titles of all references.
-This section is not included in the page limit. - VI.
-Addenda.
-Addenda should be limited to a one-page curriculum vitae, and reprints and preprints of publications resulting from the student's work to date.
+(6-7 pages) This section should include a description of the research methodology, the anticipated results if the working hypothesis is correct and alternative outcomes that can be anticipated if the working hypothesis is invalid.
+This section should also present the progress to date on the research plan that is outlined including a presentation of the data that have been collected thus far, the analysis and interpretation of those data, and the initial conclusions that may be drawn from that work. - V. Conclusions and Future Work.
+(2-3 pages) Description of the current state of the project and foreseeable future plans for progress toward completion of the research goals. - VI.
+References.
+A list of references should be provided, including the authors, full titles, and publication information in ACS format.